 - Robot Me: In Wrath of the Wicked Wedgie Woman, the titular antagonist builds evil robot copies of George and Harold: Robo-George and Harold 2000.

 - Rule of Funny: The series' name makes it perfectly obvious.

 - Sadist Teacher / Child Hater: Pretty much the whole staff of Jerome Horwitz Elementary School.
+With teachers like that, who needs a school bully?
 However, in the fifth book, George and Harold turn Ms. Ribble into a subversion of this via Heel-Face Brainwashing.
 Also, book nine reveals that Harold's father walked out on the family when he was six, and Harold created the Captain Underpants comics as a coping mechanism.
 Mr. Krupp in his Captain Underpants identity is a kind of Bumbling Dad Parental Substitute for both of the boys, but particularly Harold..

 - San Dimas Time: The fifth and tenth books play this one completely straight.
 The entire plot of the tenth book depends upon at least three nested time loops resulting in the extinction of the dinosaurs, the Ice Age, and the creation of the universe respectively!

 - Scare 'Em Straight: In order to stop Kipper Krupp and his gang from bullying the kindergardeners, George and Harold staged an elaborate prank about a ghost called Wedgie Magee.
 This results in Kipper and his gang turning over a new leaf and allowing the kindergardeners to bully them in retribution.

 - Sequel Hook: Every book after the first five: